Rob Nizet

-Rob Nizet (born 14 April 2002) is a Gambian-born professional footballer who plays as a defender for Eredivisie side Willem II.
-He is a Belgium youth international.
+Rob Nizet (born 14 April 2002) is a professional footballer who plays as a defender for Super League Greece club Iraklis.
+Born in The Gambia, he is a Belgium youth international.

 Club career

-Born in The Gambia, he was in the youth academy at RSCA Futures prior to joining Norwich City during the 2019-2020 season.
+Born in The Gambia, Nizet was in the youth academy at RSCA Futures prior to joining Norwich City during the 2019–20 season.
 He joined Italian side Lecce in August 2021.